ChaoticPumpkin/YW-Research/README.md

 # Yo-kai Watch Research
 Tools, resources, and documentation on Yo-kai watch files and inner-workings.

-# /!\ Notice /!\ The site is going through a full redesign, and might be down for a few days
+# /!\ Notice /!\ This repo has moved! https://github.com/ChaoticPumpkin/Yokai-Watch-TKB

 ## Tools
 * [XtractQuery - Can decompress XQ32 to plaintext and back](https://github.com/onepiecefreak3/XtractQuery)